-DataOfDiamonds is based on my research on what to look for in buying a natural diamond.
-It tries to educate on the basic principles that effect the price of a diamond and help you to develop an understanding of trade-offs and value.
+DataOfDiamonds is based on my research on what to look for in buying a lab grown diamond.
+It tries to educate on the basic principles that affect the price of a diamond and help you to develop an understanding of trade-offs and value.
+With lab grown diamonds, you can get a stunning 2-3 carat stone for a fraction of what a natural diamond would cost — and pair it with a truly show-stopping setting.
 Also, feel free to skip ahead to start at the end…

 Here are the top recommendations:

 It might seem obvious - but if you're shopping around online, use a private browser window (google that if you need to) AND a VPN.
 Even with a private tab, engagement ring ads can easily show up on your home network devices which share the same IP.
-Choose a VPN from this list (Start with this step)
+Get a VPN like Nord (Start with this step)

 Buy the diamond loose and have it set in a ring separately.

-Don't go for the higher color and clarity rated stones; instead look in the less expensive tiers for "eye clean" stones.
+Don't go for the highest color and clarity rated stones; instead look in the less expensive tiers for "eye clean" stones.
 This is the focus of our guide.

-You should never go into any serious debt for a ring - or any debt at all.
-That just doesn't make much sense, given that money problems are the main stress factor for relationships.
-Always set a reasonable budget and stick with it.
-You can get a great setting for $800-$2k and a diamond in the same range.
+You should never go into serious debt for a ring.
+That just doesn't make sense, given that money problems are the main stress factor for relationships.
+The beauty of lab grown is that you can get a jaw-dropping ring without breaking the bank.

 Here are the terms you should familiarize yourself with: